 A Practical Milestone: Potty Training

 A major toddler project at this age is potty training.
 Some children may start this as early as eighteen months.
 Others may only be ready at thirty-six months.
-If you would like to explore the possibility of potty training here are some sign you can look for:
+If you would like to explore the possibility of potty training, here are some signs you can look for:

-- Wanting a Clean Nappy – toddlers may begin to cry or yell when their nappy’s are wet and need to be changed.
+- Wanting a Clean Nappy – toddlers may begin to cry or yell when their nappies are wet and need to be changed.

 - Dry Throughout the Night – this may depend on how much your toddler drinks before bed, but a good sign they are ready is when they wake up with a dry nappy.

-If your toddler has not shown any of these signs that is normal, you can encourage your child by using potty-training language around them more.
-Such as nappy, toilet, and potty.
+If your toddler has not shown any of these typical signs, you can encourage your child by using potty-training language around them more.
+Such as nappies, toilet, and potty.
 It may help them get used to hearing the terms and pique their interest.
-Let your toddler show you when they are ready and do not rush the process.
+Let your toddler show you when they are ready, and do not rush the process.
 It should all come together at the right time.